devkral/graphene-protector/README.md

     -   by default it reduces the count of relay connection structures from 2 to 1
     -   path is seperated by /
 -   test path_ignore_pattern
+-   keep an eye on the performance impact of the new path regex checking